Dream Symbols Dictionary

 The lion represents strength, courage, and leadership.
 It can symbolize your own power or an authority figure in your life.

 Ask yourself: Am I in touch with my inner strength?
-How do I express my power?

 M Symbols starting with M